 To study the boundary effect on shift-invariance, we further conduct experiments using standard shifts.
-As the shift is no longer circular, the image content may change at its borders, \ie, perfect shift consistency is \textit{no longer guaranteed}.
-Similarly to the circular shift scenario, for CIFAR10/100, input images were resized to the resolution used by each model's original implementation.
-Default data augmentation and optimizer settings were used for each model, while training epochs and batch size configuration follows those used in the circular shift scenario.
+As these are no longer circular, the image content may change at its borders, \ie, perfect shift consistency is \textit{no longer guaranteed}.
+For CIFAR10/100, input images were resized to the resolution used by each model's original implementation.
+Default data augmentation and optimizer settings were used for each model while training epochs and batch size followed those used in the circular shift settings.

-{\bf Evaluation metric.} To evaluate model performance, we report the top-1 accuracy (Acc.) on the original dataset without any shift.
-To quantify the amount of shift-invariance, we report the Standard shift Consistency (S-Cons.), which follows the same idea as C-Cons in~\equref{eq:ccons}.
-In contrast, S-Cons. uses a standard shift instead of a circular shift.
-For CIFAR10/100, we use zero-padding at the boundaries due to the low-resolution of the dataset.
+\myparagraph{Evaluation metric.} We report top-1 classification accuracy on the original dataset (without any shifts).
+To quantify shift-invariance, we report the standard shift consistency (S-Cons.), which follows the same principle as C-Cons in~\equref{eq:ccons}, but uses a standard shift instead of a circular one.
+For CIFAR-10/100, we use zero-padding at the boundaries. due to the small image size.
 For ImageNet, following~\citet{zhang2019making}, we perform an image shift followed by a center-cropping of size $224 \times 224$.
-This procedure induces realistic shifts and avoids a specific choice of padding.
+This produces realistic shifts and avoids a particular choice of padding.